Types of Assistantships

 Training Process & Assessment Quiz

 Submit an Assistantship or Job Posting

-The Graduate Research Associate Mentoring Program (gRAm) is designed to provide research- active faculty with the opportunity to mentor talented graduate students through collaborative work on the faculty members' research projects.
-Awards will be considered internal grants with the faculty member as PI.
+The Graduate Research Assistant Mentoring Program (GRAM) is designed to provide research-active faculty with the opportunity to mentor talented graduate students through collaborative work on the faculty members' research projects.
+Awards will be considered internal grants, with the faculty member as PI.